Skip to Content

 Here’s how to enjoy a day out at Herstmonceux Castle

-Drive down the road from the main entrance and you’ll see the domes of Herstmonceux Observatory on your right.
-Buy your ticket for the castle and/or the observatory at the small ticket office follow the road ahead.
 You’ll get your first view of the magnificent brick-built castle as you drive past it to the car park.
 We parked up and took a wander back to the front of the castle to take in the grand façade and bridge.

 Take a stroll around the right-hand side of the moat to get some wonderful views of the castle reflected in the water.

-Herstmonceux Castle, East SussexLooking over the moat to Herstmonceux Castle, East Sussex
+Looking over the moat to Herstmonceux Castle, East Sussex

 We carried on past the end of the moat and entered the grounds through a wooden gate at the back of the castle where we walked straight into the beautiful walled Elizabethan Garden.